Haw Honey

 Space: 2-3’

-Exposure: Full sun to Part Sun
+Exposure: Full sun-Part Sun

-Fauna: Wasp favorite, but attracts most pollinators
+Fauna: High pollinator value--wasp favorite, but attracts most pollinators

 Deer Resistance: High